 Warning!
 These recommendations are made for houses that will be lived in over the course of the winter.
 If a house will sit empty over the winter, there are significant other precautions that must be taken to protect the home.
 Consult an expert for advice on preparing a vacant home for winter.

 Scott English Plumbing can help you get your home’s plumbing system ready for fall.
 Contact them for fall plumbing maintenance.
-They offer 24 hour emergency service, electronic leak detection, plumbing inspections, backflow testing, re-piping, sewer and drain cleaning, and much more.
+They offer 24 hour emergency service, electronic leak detection, plumbing inspections, backflow testing, sewer and drain cleaning, and much more.
 Scott English Plumbing operates on a flat rate system rather than an hourly system, so you know that you’re getting fair service at a price you can afford.
 You’ll never worry about dishonest plumbers again!
 With more than 15 years in the business, Scott English Plumbing strives to offer quality service at affordable prices 24 hours a day and seven days a week.
 Visit our blog for more fall plumbing tips and other plumbing advices.